The Keys of the Kingdom (film): Plot

-One night during his childhood, Francis' father was beaten by an anti-Catholic mob during a rainstorm.
-As his mother attempts to lead her husband to safety, they both die in a bridge collapse, leaving young Francis to be raised by his aunt until he leaves for the seminary with his childhood friend, Anselm "Angus" Mealey.
+One night during his childhood, an anti-Catholic mob beat Francis' father during a rainstorm.
+As Francis' mother attempts to lead her husband to safety, they both die in a bridge collapse.
+Francis's aunt raises him until he leaves for the seminary with his childhood friend, Anselm "Angus" Mealey.
 Francis studies for about a year, but finds himself still in love with Nora, a girl from his home town.
-He learns that, after he left for the seminary, Nora had a child out of wedlock with another man, he goes to see her but arrives just as she dies, giving birth to a daughter, Judy.
-He goes back to the seminary and completes his studies.
+Francis learns that, after he left for the seminary, Nora had a child out of wedlock with another man.
+Francis goes to see her but arrives just as she dies, giving birth to a daughter, Judy.
+He returns to the seminary and completes his studies.

 Bishop McNabb suggests that Francis volunteer for the missions in China.
-Francis accepts, even though it will take him far from home and Nora's young child, Judy.
-Francis arrives in Pai-tan, China to find that the mission has been destroyed by floods.
-He rents a small room in the city and starts to evangelise, but because he has no money or influence he is chastised by some "rice Christians" who only attended to receive free rice.
-They throw mud at the sign he erects advertising his little Christian room.
+Francis accepts.
+In Pai-tan, China, Francis finds that flood have destroyed the mission.
+He rents a small room in the city and starts to evangelise.
+However, because he has no money or influence, Francis is chastised by "rice Christians" who only attended to receive free rice.

-A young Christian Chinese, Joseph, offers to help rebuild the church.
-He had heard of the return of a missionary and has walked 5 days to reach the village.
-He does not seek money for help in rebuilding the mission.
-He sees it as a privilege to "work for God" and Francis is humbled by the man's Christian spirit.
+A young Christian Chinese, Joseph, offers to help rebuild the church for free.
+He had heard of the return of a missionary and walked five days to reach the village.
 They create the St Andrews Christian Mission.

 Francis receives a shipment of medical supplies from his childhood friend, Dr William (Willie) Tulloch.
 An old woman comes with her granddaughter and asks that Francis care for the child when she, the old woman, dies.
 Francis is then summoned to the home of local official, Mr Chia, to cure Chia's only son of an infection.
-Despite the risk if he fails, Francis saves the boy.
-A few weeks later, Chia comes to Francis in order to convert to Christianity, but Francis rejects him because he would be converting from gratitude rather than true belief.
-A relieved Chia then donates land and provides labourers to rebuild the mission.
+Francis eventually saves the boy.
+Weeks later, Chia comes to Francis to convert to Christianity.
+However, Francis rejects him because he would be converting from gratitude rather than true belief.
+Relieved, Chia donates land and provides labourers to rebuild the mission.
 Three nuns arrive and set up further Christian provisions.
-The Reverend Mother, a cold, aloof woman born in wealthy nobility, immediately causes friction between herself and Francis.